 Well-chosen LED lighting fixtures can create a certain mood or enhance a room’s theme.
 You can choose warmer LED lights to create a cozy, romantic atmosphere, or you can choose cooler, crisp white light for tasks in kitchen prep areas, laundry rooms and home offices.
-You can choose colored outdoor lights to create a festive mood or calm, dimmable indoor lighting for a more intimate feel.
+You can choose colored or color changing outdoor lights to create a festive mood or calm, dimmable indoor lighting for a more intimate feel.

 7. Human-Centric Lighting

 LED lighting puts people’s wants and needs first.
 Whereas fluorescent lights are cooler and more energy-efficient than incandescent lights, they’re also not very user-friendly.
 Many people who spend time around fluorescent lights complain about their harsh glow and impersonal, institutional feel.
-LED lights appeal aesthetically to the human eye while still offering a wealth of environmental and safety benefits.
+The qualities of LED lights appeal aesthetically to the human eye while still offering a wealth of environmental and safety benefits.